What is the 120-hour Certificate?

 We do work with employers globally to connect our graduates with employment opportunities.
 We also use our extensive network of international students, teachers and former TEFL alumni.
 Job counseling and preparation throughout the course enable students to conduct research towards finding employment in countries where they would like to teach.

 Do FSU students receive school credit for the CIES-TEFL program?

-The CIES-TEFL Certificate is non-credit, but after completing the 7-week program students will be eligible to transfer two (2) elective credits to the MA TESOL & MA MoST programs at FSU.
-Students can also apply the certificate as an FSU "Global Pathways" event.
+The CIES-TEFL Certificate is not credit-bearing at the University.
+Students can apply the certificate as an FSU "Global Pathways" event.

 Once I'm registered for the TEFL course, where can I find additional practical details to make sure I'm prepared for the first day of class?